yapengshi/c_ocs2/README.md

 # OCS2 Algorithm

-The optimal control for switched system (OCS2) algorithm is an efficient optimal control framework for an constrained nonlinear switched system with an arbitrary cost function.
+The optimal control for switched system (OCS2) algorithm is an efficient optimal control framework for a constrained nonlinear switched system with an arbitrary cost function.

 ------------------------------------------------------------------------------------
 ### Dependencies